indianakernick/STELA/README.md

    * provide array operations (`size`, `push_back`, `pop_back`)
    * provide standard math functions (`sin`, `log`, `sqrt`)
    * do we need array slices?
 String literal should be a slice
+   * read notes.txt about interfaces and generics
    * do we need interfaces?
-A lambda is an anonymous interface wrapped in a function type
+A lambda is an interface with a single function.
    * do we need generics?
-Combined with function overloading could be really powerful.
 If we do decide to implement generics then interfaces should probably act like Swift prototypes
    * there's probably a lot of stuff that I can't think of right now!

 ## About